 We didn’t take very accurate notes on all the little hamlets that dot this game, but a rumour from one of them directed us to the tavern just outside Fynn’s walls.
 There, the imperial army had prevented the bartender from escaping pretty with their constant patronage.
-Oh, hey, this is as good a time as any to mention that the PSP version of this game tries to pretend that every enemy soldier in the game is a demon, completely ignoring human moments like this binge drinking.
+Oh, hey, this is as good a time as any to mention that the PSP version of this game tries to pretend that every enemy soldier in the game is a demon, completely ignoring human moments like this drinking party.
 In the opening cinematic they were zombies, and now we’re supposed to imagine them kegging and carousing!
 It’s a change I really don’t like, partially because the original version, where they were humans fighting alongside demons, struck me as much more interesting… but mostly because the PSP version’s designs are so exaggerated it becomes laughable.

-Inside, we found a hidden basement, where we discovered Scott: the Prince of Kashuan everyone thought had died.
+Inside, we found a hidden basement, where we discovered Scott: the prince of Kashuan everyone thought had died.
 The reports weren’t far off: he was on death’s door from his wounds, and passed on a series of messages to the Resistance, most importantly that a Count named Borghen had betrayed Fynn during the siege and is now working for the Empire.
 Scott decided not to pass on a message to Hilda, knowing it would be better not to burden her with it (wow, we just lapped FFI’s storytelling quality in under half an hour), and he promptly dropped dead on the floor.
 Before he passed, he gave us his ring to confirm his messages.
 We most definitely did not steal it off his still-warm corpse, along with his Potions.
 Definitely not.

 So wait, the bartender ran without knowing for sure that the man in his care was alive or not?
 Nice guy!

-We left Fynn without even checking for Maria’s missing brother and delivered the strategic messages to Hilda, who took the passing of her almost-fiancé with some real professional tact.
+We left Fynn without even checking for Maria’s missing brother and delivered the strategic messages to Hilda, who took the confirmed passing of her almost-fiancé with some real professional tact.
 Her father was far more emotional about it, but he could afford to be, since he wasn’t the one sitting in the throne with a pack of desperate stragglers looking to them for guidance.
 Hilda decided we were worth keeping around as part of the resistance, and gave us our first official mission: with the help of Minwu, we would go scout out a source of mythril to help bolster the resistance’s armoury.
-Wow, this is… incredibly practical and realistic for a Final Fantasy game.
+Wow, this is… incredibly practical and realistic for a Final Fantasy game!
 It’s certainly not what I expected from Game #2.
 Hilda told us that she had a man named Josef working on the mythril problem to the north, but had not heard from it and recommended we start with him.